 How it's done: Breast exam

-In addition to the gynecological exam, clinicians may also perform a clinical breast exam in order to check for lumps or other abnormalities.
-During your exam, your clinician can teach you about normal anatomy, and will advise whether you need further screening tests like ultrasound or mammography.
+In addition to the gynecological exam, in some cases, a clinician may also perform a clinical breast exam in order to check for lumps or other abnormalities.
+During your exam, your clinician can teach you about normal anatomy and will advise whether you need further screening tests like ultrasound or mammography.

 A few more suggestions to prepare for your visit

-Make a list of the questions you want to ask your health care provider.
-Consider writing these questions down on a piece of paper or store them on your phone so that it is easier to remember to ask these questions during the appointment.
+Make a list of the questions you want to ask your healthcare provider.
+Consider writing these questions down on a piece of paper or storing them on your phone so that it is easier to remember to ask these questions during the appointment.